ministryofjustice/hmpps-integration-api/docs/adr/0006-url-encode-path-parameters.md

 ## Consequences

+- Consumers will need to URL-encode path parameters that contain a forward slash.
 - The documentation will need to explain the URL encoding process clearly for consumers.
+- This API uses Apache Tomcat, a web server and Servlet container for Java code.
+There is a reported security vulnerability in the case that Tomcat is used behind a proxy, whereby using URL-encoded path parameters exposes a directory traversal vulnerability.
+This vulnerability may allow attackers to work around the context restrictions of the proxy.
+Consequently, this API should not at any point in the future be used as a proxy.